tyhullinger/BlockCT/README.txt

 Overview:
 --------
-BlockCT (Block Content Type) utilizes the modules nodesinblock and blockcss to create a content type of block which allows users to manage blocks from within that content type.
+BlockCT (Block Content Type) utilizes the modules nodeblock and blockcss to create a content type of block which allows users to manage blocks from within that content type.
 This is very useful if you are creating a site for someone you do not want to touch the actual block settings in the admin menu.

 Installation:
 -------------